I Came By

 I Came By is a 2022 British crime thriller film written, co-produced and directed by British-Iranian filmmaker Babak Anvari.
-The film stars George MacKay, Percelle Ascott, Kelly Macdonald, and Hugh Bonneville.
-The film was released in the United Kingdom on 19 August 2022, before its streaming release on 31 August 2022, by Netflix.
+The film stars George MacKay, Percelle Ascott, Kelly Macdonald and Hugh Bonneville.
+The film was released in the United Kingdom on 19 August 2022, before its streaming release on 31 August 2022 by Netflix.

 Plot

 Toby Nealey is a politically minded, 23-year-old graffiti artist who breaks into the homes of upper-class individuals and leaves behind the message "I CAME BY" on the walls.
-His latest target is retired judge Hector Blake.
+His latest target is retired High Court Judge Sir Hector Blake.
 Despite the judge appearing socially progressive in public, Toby believes him to be a hypocrite.
-When Toby enters Blake’s house, he discovers a pottery studio and an imprisoned man in the basement.
+When Toby enters Blake's house, he discovers a pottery studio and an imprisoned man in the basement.

 Toby tries to tell his friend and former accomplice, Jay, about what he found.
 However, Jay is distracted by personal troubles with his pregnant girlfriend, Naz.
 Toby anonymously calls the police, but they find nothing in Blake's house and leave.

 Lizzie, Toby's widowed mother, has grown increasingly worried about her son's lack of direction.
 When she and Toby get into a shouting match, she throws him out of the house.
 Toby returns to Blake's residence to free the prisoner, but Blake murders Toby with a cricket bat.
 He then uses the kiln in his studio to cremate Toby's body, and flushes the ashes down the toilet.

-Jay is reluctant to disclose his graffiti activities with Toby, but plants a letter addressed to Blake in Toby’s room.
-The letter spurs the police to visit Blake's home again and they find the basement prison, which he claims is a “panic room.”
+Jay is reluctant to disclose his graffiti activities with Toby, but plants a letter addressed to Blake in Toby's room.
+The letter spurs the police to visit Blake's home again and they find the basement prison, which he claims is a "panic room".
 Blake is arrested for obstructing the investigation, but uses his connections to get released quickly.